VirulentArc/ScriptCards/Spell Book Manager/readme.md

 # Spell Book Manager

 Spell Book Manager is a ScriptCards utility for Roll20 D&D 5E 2014 games.
-It lets a GM maintain one or more spell mule source characters and lets players copy approved spells from those sources onto their own character sheets.
+It lets a GM maintain one or more spell mule characters and lets players copy approved spells from those mules onto their own character sheets.

-Spell Book Manager can also manage assigned spell book characters, copy spells between mule source characters, add spells to NPC sheets, and move a character's existing leveled spells up or down between spell levels.
+Spell Book Manager can also manage assigned spell book characters, copy spells between spell mule characters, add spells to NPC sheets, and move a character's existing leveled spells up or down between spell levels.
 The move feature is especially useful for Warlocks and other cases where the same spell may need to live at a different slot level.

 The script is designed for the official D&D 5E 2014 by Roll20 character sheet and works with normal PC spell rows.
 NPC support is available through the GM-only NPC Spell Manager.